sifesch/Value-based-methods/banana_collector/README.md

 ### Getting Started

-1. First of all, navigate to the Value-based-methods GitHub Page https://github.com/udacity/Value-based-methods/tree/main?tab=readme-ov-file and clone the project.
+1. First of all, clone this Value-based-methods directory (https://github.com/sifesch/Value-based-methods).
+(For reference: the source directory from Udacity can be found here: https://github.com/udacity/Value-based-methods/tree/main?tab=readme-ov-file)
-2. Follow the Dependencies from the Value-based-methods GitHub page.
+2. Follow the Dependencies from the Value-based-methods README markdown.
 For easier navigation, I copied the dependencies in this project's README markdown in the following section.
 3. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)